 Outlook (Prognosis)

 PML is a life-threatening condition.
-Depending on how severe the infection is, up to one half of people diagnosed with PML die within the first few months.
+Depending on how severe the infection is, more than a third of people diagnosed with PML die within a year.
 Talk to your provider about care decisions.

 Alternative Names